 It is crucial to your and your child’s success that you take these meetings seriously and do everything you can to ensure that they are productive.
 Some parents believe that they have all the answers regarding raising a child- even after CPS has already intervened in their life.
 Do not let your pride stand in the way of arriving at practical solutions that can benefit your child's life.

 Family Team Meetings and Family Group Conferences

-These are the two different types of Family Group Decision Making meetings that we discussed earlier in today’s blog post.
+These are the two different types of Family Group Decision Making meetings discussed earlier in today’s blog post.
 The purpose of both is the same: to include your family more fully into the decision-making process when it comes to raising your child.